ABOUT ROSS KING

 In 2018 Ross received an MBE from Her Majesty The Queen for services to Broadcasting, the Arts and Charity.

-Also, in 2020 King also voiced all the characters of the iconic Wombles in their first appearance as a new CGI animation.
+2021 saw King voice all the characters of the iconic Wombles in their first appearance in a new CGI animation.

 Writing with Shari Low, under the name Shari King, he’s had two best selling novels “Taking Hollywood” and “Breaking Hollywood” published by Macmillan.
 He has also written for many TV Comedy Shows, Stage Plays and Films.